Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Implementation Details

 \paragraph{Detail of Ablation Study.}

-For the \textbf{w/o Knowledge Pruning} variant, we partition the input context directly into sentences and subsequently apply the conflict detection module to determine whether each sentence conflicts with the model’s parametric knowledge.
-For the \textbf{w/o Conflict Detection} variant, we fine-tune the model using the decomposed knowledge directly.
-Since conflicting knowledge is not explicitly identified, only the loss term $\mathcal{L}_{\text{LM}}$ is active during CA-SFT fine-tuning.
-For the \textbf{w/o CA-SFT} variant, we remove the $\mathcal{L}_{\text{Attn}}$ term, which reduces the training objective to standard SFT without attention-level supervision.
+For the w/o Knowledge Pruning variant, we partition the input context directly into sentences and subsequently apply the conflict detection module to determine whether each sentence conflicts with the model’s parametric knowledge.
+For the w/o Conflict Detection variant, we fine-tune the model using the decomposed knowledge directly.
+Since conflicting knowledge is not explicitly identified, only the loss term $\mathcal{L}_{\text{LM}}$ is active during Conflict-Aware Attention.
+For the w/o Fine-Tuning variant, we remove the $\mathcal{L}_{\text{Attn}}$ term, which reduces the training objective to standard SFT without attention-level supervision.